0 Comment

 Understand The Relevance Of Customer Recommendation

-When employees are allowed to use social media at work, the chances of them posting positive and fun things about the organization increase considerably.
+When employees are allowed to use social media at work, the likelihood that they will post positive, engaging content about the organization increases significantly.

 This helps to create a positive brand image for the organization and improve its employer branding among prospective candidates.